Is Mortgage Interest Tax Deductible?

 Mortgage interest is essentially the cost of borrowing money to buy a house.
 Lenders charge interest as a percentage of the amount borrowed (the principal).
 The interest rate is part of the annual percentage rate (APR), which includes other fees from the lender.
 Interest rates on mortgages vary by loan type and lender.
 They also vary based on your credit score, down payment amount and debt-to-income (DTI) ratio.

 Some borrowers choose to reduce their interest costs with mortgage points.
-Mortgage points are upfront fees the borrower pays to the lender in order to reduce the interest rate on a loan.
+Mortgage points are upfront fees the borrower pays the lender to reduce the interest rate on a loan.
 One point typically is 1% of the mortgage amount and lowers the interest rate by 0.25%, though point costs and interest rate reductions vary by lender.

 What is the mortgage interest deduction?